arthertz/cod-roller/README.md

 # Fetch
-## A chronicles of darkness roller
+## A chronicles of darkness roller and dice bot
+Fetch can be used either as a python library for making Chronicles of Darkness rolls or as a Discord bot that uses the new interactions API.
+Good for games like Changeling: The Lost.
 ### Written for python!
 ### Setup
 Create a file called `config.yml` in the same directory as `bot.py`